YuehWenn/HSR-Fix/Guides/CheckTextureOverride.md

 ShaderOverride_XXX with checktextureoverride in it.

-We use different BasicCheck.ini to manually check VertexShader between different games, for every game we design a BasicCheck.ini so we only need to focus on the most important mod making part.
+We use different BasicCheck.ini to manually check VertexShader between different games, for every game we design a BasicCheck.ini ,so we only need to focus on the most important mod making part.

 But there is so many VertexShader hash value to check in a game,some people just